ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 The Publisher interface represents a producer of potentially infinite sequenced data and control events.
 A Publisher produces events according to the demand received from one or many Subscribers.

-<sub>Demand is the aggregated number of items requested by a Subscriber that is yet to be delivered by the Publisher.</sub>
+<sub><em>Demand</em> is the aggregated number of items requested by a Subscriber that have not yet been delivered by the Publisher.</sub>

+Publishers may vary about whether Subscribers receive events that were produced before they subscribed.
+Those publishers that can be repeated and do not start until they are subscribed to are _cold_ (in-memory iterators, file readings, database queries, etc).
+Those publishers that cannot be repeated and start immediately, regardless of the availability of subscribers, are _hot_ (keyboard and mouse events, sensor events, network requests, etc).

 ```java